heitorvrb/heitorvrb/README.md

 Over the years I've worked with many technologies and stacks, but right now I mostly use **React**, **Typescript**, **Tailwind** and **Laravel**.
 I'm also getting my feet wet with **Rust**.

 Please check out my pinned projects!
-Right now I'm focusing on building [Kitesurf](https://github.com/heitorvrb/kitesurfdb), a lightweight DB Client with all the features I want.
+Right now I'm building [Kitesurf](https://github.com/heitorvrb/kitesurfdb), a lightweight DB Client with all the features I want.

 You can reach me by sending me a DM or at heitorvrb at g mail dot com.